Selecting A Cartridge

 Step One: What Are Your Shooting and at what range?

 The first step into deciding which cartridge to pick, is deciding what you are shooting, and the expected ranges you will be shooting it at.
 Below are the recommended minimum energy levels a projectile should have on impacting various big game animals.
 Energy levels are only a rough guideline to get you into the right ball park, and should never be used to determine if a bullet should be used in a specific role.
 Terminal ballistics performance is the result of the construction of the bullet, not simply how heavy it is and how fast it is going.
-If impact happens at extremely high velocity, an improperly selected bullet can “detonate”, fragmenting into small pieces of lead and copper, all of which lack the energy needed to penetrate muscle and bone.
-To visualize this, imagine a bullet impacting with 3000 ft-lbs of energy, then disintegrating into 3000 pieces, all of which now only have 1 ft-lbs of energy, or throwing a 500 gram rock at a window vs throwing 500 grams of sand.
-The opposite is also true for impact velocities that are too low.
-A bullet will fail to deform on meeting tissue, and simply push through without causing a hydraulic shockwave (a “bang flop” is the result of the hydraulic shockwave traveling up the ribs, spine, and to the brain, knocking an animal unconscious while it bleeds out) or produce a wide wound channel.
-To visualize this, imagine shooting an arrow with a field point.
+If impact happens at extremely high velocity, an improperly selected bullet can “detonate”, fragmenting into small pieces of lead and copper, all of which lack the energy needed to penetrate muscle and bone. throwing a 500 gram rock at a window vs throwing 500 grams of sand.
+The opposite is also true for impact velocities that are too low and a bullet will simply push through tissue, failing to deform and expand.
+It is through expansion and fragmentation that rapid energy transfer happens.
+The rapid transfer of energy causes a hydraulic shockwave which travels up the ribs, spine, and to the brain, knocking an animal unconscious while it bleeds out.
+A "Bang Flop" is the result of this.

 Step Two: Pick A Bore